ix5/sx-docs/content/posts/subsystems.md

   > memory and preparing the subsystem's processor to execute code.
 It's also
   > responsible for shutting down the processor when it's not needed.
 - `NoC` = Network-on-Chip
+- Clock ending in `_a`: Always-on RPM set clock
+- `IBS` = Instruction Based Sampling, could also be In-Band Switching
+- `HBM` = If in display context: High Brightness mode, else High Bandwidth Memory

 More information, collected unofficially: [Qualcomm Kernel][osmocom]